-Table B-5: Parameters Added in V15.0
+Table B-7: Parameters Added in V15.0

-Generic Name Applicability Description Values RefClkRate UltraScale devices only gtrefclk frequency.
+Generic Name Applicability Description Values MaxDataRate Devices with GTHE2,GTHE3, GTXE2 transceivers.
+Data rate of 1G or 2.5G is selected.
+Not applicable for Artix and Zynq devices that have GTP transceivers.
+Not applicable for the LVDS physical interface Valid values: 1G 2_5G Default 1G RefClkRate UltraScale devices only gtrefclk frequency.
 Valid values are selected through the GUI.
 DrpClkRate UltraScale devices only Drpclock and independent clock frequency.
 Valid values: 6.25-62.5 MHz (MaxDataRate is 1G) 6.25-156.25 MHz (MaxDataRate is 2_5G)

-The ports in Table B-6 were added to the core (non-shared logic).
+The ports in Table B-8 were added to the core (non-shared logic).

-Table B-6: Ports Added
+Table B-8: Ports Added

 In/Out Port Name Description What to do Output ext_mdio_t This is the MDIO 3-state control signal for the IOBUF to drive the external MDIO interface.
 Enabled only when selected through Vivado IDE or enabled during IP generation in batch mode through the command line configuration option Ext_Management_Interface {true}.
 Output ext_mdio_o This is the MDIO output signal for the IOBUF to drive the external MDIO interface.
 Enabled only when selected through Vivado IDE or enabled during IP generation in batch mode through the command line configuration option Ext_Management_Interface {true}.
 Input ext_mdio_i This is the MDIO input signal for the IOBUF to drive the external MDIO interface.
 Enabled only when selected through Vivado IDE or enabled during IP generation in batch mode through the command line configuration option Ext_Management_Interface {true}.
 Output ext_mdc This is the mdc to drive the external MDIO interface.
 Enabled only when selected through Vivado IDE or enabled during IP generation in batch mode through the command line configuration option Ext_Management_Interface {true}.

+Table B-8: Ports Added (Cont'd)

-Input mdio_t_in This is the MDIO 3-state input that should be driven through the TEMAC or GEM.
+In/Out Port Name Description What to do Input mdio_t_in This is the MDIO 3-state input that should be driven through the TEMAC or GEM.
 Enabled only when selected through GUI or enabled during IP generation in batch mode through the command line configuration option Ext_Management_Interface {true}.
 Input clk312 312 MHz clock Enabled only in SGMII over LVDS mode for UltraScaleTM devices.
 See Synchronous SGMII over LVDS for more details.

-Table B-6: Ports Added (Cont'd)

-In/Out Port Name Description What to do Input Independent clock_bufgdiv6 50 MHz clock This is a new clock added that is required by the UltraScale gtwizard.
+Input Independent clock_bufgdiv6 50 MHz clock This is a new clock added that is required by the UltraScale gtwizard.
 The frequency of this clock must 50 MHz.
 This clock is visible only when the transceiver control and status ports are disabled and shared logic is present in the example design.
 Output Independent_clock bufgdiv6_out 50 MHz clock output This clock is visible only when the transceiver control and status ports are disabled and shared logic is present in the core.
 This is an independent clock that is divided by 6.
 The independent clock must 300 MHz in this case.